Westbrook station (Connecticut)

-Westbrook is a regional rail station on the Northeast Corridor, located off Connecticut Route 153 just north of the village center of Westbrook, Connecticut.
-It is served by the CTrail's Shore Line East commuter rail service; Amtrak's Acela Express and Northeast Regional services run through the station without stopping.
+Westbrook station is a regional rail station on the Northeast Corridor, located off Connecticut Route 153 just north of the village center of Westbrook, Connecticut.
+It is served by the CT Rail's Shore Line East commuter rail service; Amtrak's Acela and Northeast Regional services run through the station without stopping.
+Westbrook has two high-level side platforms, each two cars long.

 The first Westbrook station opened in 1852, was replaced in 1906, and closed in 1936.
 A new station for Shore Line East opened in 1990; and was rebuilt in 2001.
-A new station with a larger lot and two handicapped-accessible platforms opened on March 25, 2014.
+A new station with a larger lot and two accessible platforms opened on March 25, 2014.
 The larger lot now allows the station, which is less than half a mile from Interstate 95 and U.S. Route 1, to serve as a park-and-ride station.

 History

 New Haven Railroad

 The New Haven & New London Railroad was chartered in 1848, began construction in 1850, and opened for service in July 1852.
 A station was located on the north side of the tracks off Essex Road (the modern location) just north of downtown Westbrook.
 The line was owned by the New York, Providence and Boston Railroad (the "Stonington Road") from 1858 to 1862, and by the Shore Line Railway from 1864 until it was acquired by the New York, New Haven, and Hartford Railroad (the "New Haven") in 1870.
 The original 1852-built Westbrook combination depot still stands just north of the tracks at the original site, although it has been turned and moved slightly back from the tracks.
 A NYP&B emblem from the 1858-1862 ownership was formerly displayed on one end of the building.

-The 1852 depot was replaced in 1905-06 by a station building similar to Mystic, no longer extant, located on the south side of the tracks.
+The 1852 depot was replaced in 1905–06 by a station building similar to Mystic, no longer extant, located on the south side of the tracks.
 The new station was locally popular, with the Hartford Courant calling it a "beauty" versus the "barnlike" original.
 However, the stop at Westbrook was discontinued in April 1936.
 The station building was demolished several years afterwards, possibly by the 1938 New England Hurricane.

 The New Haven continued local service along the route east of New Haven ceased until January 1, 1969, after the New Haven merged into Penn Central.
 The once-daily Clamdigger and Beacon Hill which continued to serve the route until 1981 did not stop at Westbrook due to its relatively small population and proximity to Old Saybrook.
 A siding north of the station buildings formerly served the gravel yard located there.